MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/OS-Features/On-Screen-Keyboard.md

 * **Use Text Prediction.** Use this option if you want the On-Screen Keyboard to suggest words for you as you type so you don't need to type each complete word.

 > [!NOTE]

 > * Text Prediction is available in English, French, Italian, German, and Spanish.
 If you want to use one of these languages and it isn't installed, install the language files for that language.
-> * If you're using either hovering mode or scanning mode and accidently minimize the On-Screen Keyboard, you can restore it by pointing to it in the taskbar (for hovering mode) or by pressing the scan key (for scanning mode).
+> * If you're using either hovering mode or scanning mode and accidentally minimize the On-Screen Keyboard, you can restore it by pointing to it in the taskbar (for hovering mode) or by pressing the scan key (for scanning mode).
 > * If you minimize the On-Screen Keyboard and switch to tablet mode, use the Task view button to get back to the On-Screen Keyboard.

 ## Feature packages